awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-requirements-limits.md

 ## CloudFront Triggers for Lambda Functions<a name="lambda-requirements-cloudfront-triggers"></a>
 + You can add triggers only for a numbered version, not for `$LATEST` or for aliases\.
 + You can add triggers only for functions in the US East \(N\.
 Virginia\) Region\.
 + To add triggers, the IAM execution role associated with your Lambda function must be assumable by the service principals `lambda.amazonaws.com` and `edgelambda.amazonaws.com`\.
-For more information, see [Setting IAM Permissions and Roles for Lambda@Edge](https://docs.aws.amazon.com/lambda/latest/dg/lambda-edge.html#lambda-edge-permissions) in the *IAM User Guide*\.
+For more information, [Setting IAM Permissions and Roles for Lambda@Edge](lambda-edge-permissions.md)\.

 ## CloudWatch Logs<a name="lambda-requirements-cloudwatch-logs"></a>